-"Always so horribly afraid you won't come back, Page, when you go away at night!", won't come back, Page, when you go away at night!"
+"Always so horribly afraid you won't come back, Page, when you go away at night!"

 "Goose!" she said.
-And for a moment of silence they smiled at each other.
+And for a moment of silence they smiled at each ment of silence they smiled at each other.
 "You look quite specially rested and fine today," Page said then.

-"It's because you're here," Lynn re-
+"It's because you're here," Lynn responded simply.

-sponded simply.

 "I'm here, nothing!" she scoffed.

 "You look as if you'd liked your breakfast and slept ten hours and sat up in the sunshine!"

-"All of which I did, Page," the man
+"All of which I did, Page," the man and in his law are the site.